 Where to Stay in Hood River for Sightseeing

 Hood River is relatively small and easy to get around.
 Since the main attraction here is the Columbia River, the best hotels are those with views over the river.
 Prices vary wildly by season, with rates rising dramatically during the summer months.

-- Budget Hotels: The Westcliff Lodge, west of town and overlooking the Columbia River, is a popular budget hotel, offering large, comfortable rooms and suites with beautiful views.
+- The Westcliff Lodge, west of town and overlooking the Columbia River, is a popular budget hotel, offering large, comfortable rooms and suites with beautiful views.